lu-cs-sde/IntraJSCAM2021/README.md

 ---
  # Known issues
-  - 🐞 Depending on the OS, JastAdd might behave differently and this would cause some tests to fail.
-(Trubleshooting: use container)
+  - 🐞 Depending on the OS, JastAdd might behave differently and this would cause some tests to fail: [Issue1](https://github.com/lu-cs-sde/IntraJ/issues/1) 🔗.
   - The script `eval.sh` uses `sdkman`.
 If you don't have sdkman installed but have a java SDK 7 installed, you can comment all the lines starting with `sdk`.
 Trubleshooting, install `sdkman` by running the following commands:

   ```
   curl -s "https://get.sdkman.io" | bash
   source "$HOME/.sdkman/bin/sdkman-init.sh"